MCMLXXXIV/PFO_Tools/README.md

 Ultimately, this seems like a module for a webserver - but the only gotcha is that I don't want the webserver to have to read, parse all the data files for every request - it should just keep the data in memory.

+For the demo web page, I've imported a download of jquery-ui.
+I wasn't sure if I should check it in - but I'm doing it now because 1) I don't think it breaks any license agreements, and 2) it makes this thing more self-contained.

 TODO
 ====